jonlong/gruntfile/README.md

 Use `Gruntfile.js` to define your tasks, and edit the individual tasks as needed per-project.

 `Gruntfile.js` will load all the top-level tasks in the `grunt` directory.
-To construct a new workflow, just grab what you need from the `archive` directory and move it directly into the `grunt` directory.
+To construct a new workflow, just grab what you need from the `archive` directory and move it into the `grunt` directory.

 To share configuration between tasks, add variables to `grunt.initConfig` in `Gruntfile.js`, and call `grunt.config.get('variable')` in the task itself.